helltraitor/nuxt-feedme/README.md

 the next map for the date field: `value => value ? new Date(value) : new Date()` So in case when you provide your own alias for date - you need to provide map function

+**NOTE**: The mapping function is serialized so its required to not to have any references in outer scopes

 ### Tags

 Tags allow to replace node values according to match: